openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_type_interfaces.md

          while the allocated shape is [1, 64, 4, 4] (because of duplicated)
          information which is needed for scheduler and strategy manager, in order to estimate memory
+         In an example of OVERLAPPED over H with uniform segmentation for 4 clusters, a tensor of shape [1, 64, 22, 16] will have the following compute distribution across clusters:
+         [1 64 6 16] [1 64 6 16] [1 64 5 16] [1 64 5 16]

 NOTE: This method *must* be implemented by the user.